Ladislaus IV of Hungary: Last years (1285–1290)

 The Mongols of the Golden Horde invaded Hungary under the command of Khans Talabuga and Nogai in January 1285.
 According to the Illuminated Chronicle, they "spread a terrible devastation of fire throughout the whole country" to the east of the Danube.
 Local forces resisted the invaders at many places, including, for example, at Regéc.
 The invasion lasted for two months before the Mongols withdrew.

 Ladislaus's favoritism towards the Cumans made him so unpopular that many of his subjects accused him of inciting the Mongols to invade Hungary.
 In fact, Ladislaus employed Mongol prisoners of war, known as nyögérs, when he subjugated a rebellion in the Szepesség in September 1285.
 The king preferred the Cumans' way of life, including their costumes and hairstyle, and took Cuman girls as his mistresses.
 According to Lodomer, archbishop of Esztergom, Ladislaus copulated with his favorite concubine, Aydua, whom the archbishop described as a "poisonous viper", in public.

 In September 1286, Ladislaus imprisoned his wife and granted all her revenues to his mistress.
 Archbishop Lodomer liberated the queen the following September.
 The archbishop summoned the prelates, the barons, and the noblemen to an assembly in Buda and excommunicated Ladislaus.
 In response, the infuriated king stated that "beginning with the archbishop of Esztergom and his suffragans, I shall exterminate the whole lot right up to Rome with the aid of Tartar swords", according to Archbishop Lodomer.

 The barons captured Ladislaus in the Szepesség in January 1288.
 Although his partisans soon liberated him, he acquiesced in concluding an agreement with Archbishop Lodomer.
 The archbishop absolved Ladislaus on condition that the king would live in accordance with Christian morals.
 However, Ladislaus broke his promise.
-He abducted his sister, Elizabeth, prioress of the Dominican Monastery of the Blessed Virgin on Rabbits' Island, and gave her in marriage to a Czech aristocrat, Zavis of Falkenstein.
+He abducted his sister, Elizabeth, prioress of the Dominican Monastery of the Blessed Virgin on Rabbits' Island, and gave her in marriage to a Czech aristocrat, Záviš of Falkenstein.
 According to Archbishop Lodomer, Ladislaus even stated, "If I had 15 or more sisters in as many cloistered communities as you like, I would snatch them from there to marry them off licitly or illicitly; in order to procure through them a kin-group who will support me by all their power in the fulfillment of my will".